Broadway Billboard: ‘To The Avengers of the New World’

 Charles Deslondes was a leader of the 1811 German Coast Uprising, the largest slave rebellion in United States history.
 Born on a plantation in the Territory of Orleans, Louisiana, he worked as an overseer at the time of the uprising.
 He led slaves and maroons in a revolt against plantation owners as they marched towards New Orleans.
 White militias suppressed the movement by killing, torturing and executing participants as a warning to other would-be leaders.

-Dread Scott drew inspiration from the German Coast Uprising for ‘Slave Rebellion Reenactment’ – a performance involving 500 black re-enactors in period dress, that will be taking place in New Orleans from November 8-9, 2019.
+Dread Scott drew inspiration from the German Coast Uprising for ‘Slave Rebellion Reenactment’ – a performance involving 500 black re-enactors in period dress, that took place in New Orleans from November 8-9, 2019.

 Socrates Sculpture Park’s major exhibition and operating support is generously provided by grants and contributions from Agnes Gund; Bloomberg Philanthropies; Charina Endowment Fund; Cowles Charitable Trust; Mark di Suvero; the Sidney E. Frank Foundation; the Maxine and Stuart Frankel Foundation; Lambent Foundation Fund of the Tides Foundation; Ivana Mestrovic; Nancy A. Nasher & David J. Haemisegger; Paula Cooper Gallery; Plant Specialists; the Rockefeller Brothers Fund; the Thomas W. Smith Foundation; and contributions from our Board of Directors.
 Additional support is provided by the New York State Council on the Arts, a state agency, and the New York City Department of Cultural Affairs, in partnership with the City Council; as well as contributions from many generous individuals.